 I don’t remember who helped me resolve my hatred of all things reading, but I can tell you that having a special job stamping check-out books in the school library and finding The Babysitter’s Club series, transformed me as a reader!
 So-I take it personally if my students have not left me at the end of the school year and found “THE BEST BOOK EVER!

 So-onto my list…I must admit that I am a realistic and historical fiction nut!
-I love knowing that stories have or can actually transpire, so my list is full of these genres.
-I am actually really honest about books with my students because it helps them understand that even though I am a reading teacher, I can struggle with books, too.
+I love knowing that stories have or can actually transpire, so my list of 6th grade reading books is full of these genres.
+I am really honest about books with my students because it helps them understand that even though I am a reading teacher, I can struggle with books, too.
 I often share that except for the Hunger Games series and Among the Hidden, science fiction can be a challenge for me to stick with.
 Dare I say that I was not a big fan of Harry Potter after the first two novels?!

 Best Book #1: Tuck Everlasting by Natalie Babbitt